James Harmon: Other work

 In 1976, Harmon was appointed a director of Questar Corporation, an energy company focused on natural gas production and distribution.
 He resigned in 1997 in order to head the Export-Import Bank of the United States.
 In 2001, after completing his term with the bank, he was reappointed as a Questar director.
 In 2010, Questar spun off exploration and production businesses, Questar Market Resources, to QEP Resources.
 Harmon served on the board of QEP until May 2011 when he stepped down.

 In the 1980s, he served on the board of film production company Orion Pictures, and, prior to its 1987 merger with Warner Music, Harmon served as chairman of Chappell Music.

 In 1995, he became chairman of a newly formed company, Latin Communications Group Inc., which invested in the Spanish language daily El Diario, with an aim at purchasing additional Spanish-language media outlets.
 Latin Communications Group was purchased by Entravision Communications in 1999.

 In 2001, he founded Harmon & Co., a financial advisory firm providing services globally to private and public institutions.
-He serves as the company’s chairman.
+He serves as the company's chairman.

 From 2002 to 2003, Harmon served as chairman of the Corporate Council on Africa (CCA), a nonprofit that promotes trade and investment between the United States and Africa.
 While he was chairman the CCA partnered with the Council on Foreign Relations (of which he is a member), the Institute for International Economics and the Joint Center for Political and Economic Studies, to launch the Commission on Capital Flows to Africa.
 He chaired the commission that presented its final report to the US government in June 2003.

 He was a member of the World Panel on Financing Water Infrastructure, formed by the Global Water Partnership, the Read the user guideWorld Water Council and the 3rd World Water Forum in Kyoto, Japan, to consider solutions to global water needs.
 He was also a member of the Advisory Committee on International Capital Markets; the nominating committee of the Board of the New York Stock Exchange; and the board of directors of the Securities Industry Association.

 In 2009, he established the Harmon Family Professorship of Africana Studies at Brown University, his alma mater.
 Harmon is a trustee emeritus of Brown University and Barnard College.
 He was a member of the boards of directors of the School of International and Public Affairs at Columbia University; and was a member of the boards of directors of the Center for Global Development in Washington, DC, and Africare.

-He was the US representative on the 2011 High Level Panel for Infrastructure Investment, a panel appointed by the finance ministers and central bank governors of the G20 summit in France.
+He was the U.S. representative on the 2011 High Level Panel for Infrastructure Investment, a panel appointed by the finance ministers and central bank governors of the G20 summit in France.
 The purpose of the panel was to make recommendations for the summit regarding worldwide financing and infrastructure needs.